Schaka/media-client-guide/README.md

 Jellyfin should have synced your entire library by now.
 Watch some of your favorite movies as they were intended be seen.
 Enjoy you've only ever experienced transcoded and down-mixed.

 You've probably spent hours following this guide already - take a break and enjoy the fruits of your labor.

+## Dolby Vision support
+Keep an eye out on [this thread](https://discourse.coreelec.org/t/learning-about-dolby-vision-and-coreelec-development/50998/249).
+This CoreELEC user is working on making Dolby Vision work via TV LED on [non-licensed devices](https://discourse.coreelec.org/t/learning-about-dolby-vision-and-coreelec-development/50998/262).

+If this ever goes anywhere and may even make it to upstream releases, it could make this player extremely valuable.